The main bad guy in the new Luke Cage Netflix series didn’t want to be a bad guy.

 In a racist society, Cage doesn’t look the way a hero typically looks, but he nonetheless picks up the supposedly white tropes of superhero masculinity for himself, his family, and his neighborhood.
 Black maleness, for Cage, doesn’t mean shooting and killing.
 It means standing up for your community, and defending the weak.

 The most thorough challenge to to stereotypical visions of violent black masculinity, however, doesn’t come from Luke’s character.
 Rather, it’s Cage’s father-in-law “Pops” Hunter (Frankie Faison).
 As a young man, Pops was a gangster himself; the nickname “Pops” refers to the sound his fists would make when he was beating one of his victims.
-The most thorough challenge to to stereotypical visions of violent black masculinity doesn’t come from Luke’s character.
 But as he got older, and after a stint in prison, Pops renounced the streets.
 His barbershop became a gathering place for both his peers and for youth.
 It’s known as neutral ground, “like Switzerland.”
 He uses his reputation and his name to deescalate conflict.
 He’s a man because he’s a man of peace.

 Pops doesn’t just inspire children.
 He also inspires Luke.
 Pops gives him a job sweeping floors in the shop.
 More, he insists that Luke use his abilities—not just his invulnerability and strength, but his skill tracking people down—to broker a parley with Stokes.
 Throughout the series, Cage continually refers to Pops’ example as he accepts his own role as a man: a role that means, specifically, protecting people rather than victimizing them.